 To resume using the value specified in the Default Policy Age in Days column, highlight the applicable policy in the Archive Policies table and then click Use system default of x days.

-Disabling individual archiving policies
+To disable individual archiving policies

 You can prevent a specific record type from being archived by disabling its archiving policy.
-When an archiving policy is disabled, the archiving process ignores records of the related type when the process runs.
-When you are ready to start archiving the record type again, you re-enable the archiving policy.
+When an archiving policy is disabled, the archiving process ignores the records of the related type when the process runs.
+When you are ready to start archiving the record type again, you can re-enable the archiving policy.

 - From the Archive Policies table, select the policy that you want to disable.